 Specifically, the Board of Directors, etc. provide the framework for liquidity risk management, operate businesses at various stages according to the urgency of funding needs, and manage liquidity risk at each such stage.
-The department responsible for liquidity risk management is designed to perform checking functions independent of other departments.
-The department reports to the ALM Committee and the Board of Directors on the results of the performance of its responsibilities such as evaluation of funding urgency and monitoring of compliance with quantitative limits.
-The department responsible for funding management performs funding and management activities, and regularly reports the current funding status and forecast as well as the current liquidity risk status to the department responsible for liquidity risk management and other appropriate bodies such as the ALM Committee.
+The department responsible for risk management is designed to perform checking functions independent of other departments.
+The department reports to the ALM Committee, the Risk Management Committee and other appropriate bodies on the results of the performance of its responsibilities such as evaluation of funding urgency and monitoring of compliance with quantitative limits.
+The department responsible for funding management performs funding and management activities, and regularly reports the current funding status and forecast as well as the current liquidity risk status to the department responsible for risk management and other appropriate bodies such as the ALM Committee.